rdubbewar/Earley-Parser/README.md

-ou are to experiment with and enhance a simple Earley's Algorithm Parser using a small grammar ("simple.gr"), supplied in the attached ZIP file.
+You are to experiment with and enhance a simple Earley's Algorithm Parser using a small grammar ("simple.gr"), supplied in the attached ZIP file.
 Such a parser and grammars are supplied (written in Java); if you prefer, you may write your own parser (make sure to document your code).
 Also provided is a sample of sentences parsed.
 Please see the documentation files for details on code structure and running the parser.

 Evaluate the parser in its current form:
 What sorts of sentences can it parse?